 "Motor Vehicle" shall mean any vehicle propelled by a self contained power unit, or equipment designed for use on paved roads.
-All-purpose utility vehicle (APUV) shall mean any four wheel or greater vehicle propelled by a self contained power unit designed for use off road.
-Every person regularly or occasionally operating a motor vehicle shall possess, at all times while operating such vehicle, a permit valid for the equipment being operated.
+All-purpose utility vehicle (APUV) shall mean any four wheeled or greater vehicle propelled by a self contained power unit designed for use off road.
+Every person regularly or occasionally operating a motor vehicle shall possess a valid permit for the equipment being operated.
 No motor vehicle shall be placed in service until it has been inspected and found to be in safe operating condition.

 All motor vehicles shall be inspected and maintained IAW this program.
-Motor vehicles being used shall be checked at the beginning of each day to assure that the all parts, equipment, and accessories are in safe operating condition and free of apparent damage that could cause failure while in use.
+Motor vehicles being used shall be checked at the beginning of each day to assure that the parts, equipment, and accessories are in safe operating condition and free of apparent damage that could cause failure while in use.
 The part, equipment and accessories of concern include service brakes, including trailer brake connections; parking system (hand brake); emergency stopping system (brakes); tires; horn; steering mechanism; coupling devices; seat belts; operating controls; and safety devices.
 These requirements also apply to equipment such as lights, reflectors, windshield wipers, defrosters, and fire extinguishers where such equipment is necessary.
 Vehicles not meeting safe operating conditions shall be removed from service, repaired or replaced, and reinspected before being placed back in service.